sonatype-nexus-community/terraform-provider-sonatyperepo/docs/resources/security_realms.md

 page_title: "sonatyperepo_security_realms Resource - sonatyperepo"
 subcategory: ""
 description: |-
-  Activate and order Nexus Security realms.
+  Activate and order Sonatype Nexus Repository Security realms.
 This resource manages the configuration of active security realms and their order.
 ---

 # sonatyperepo_security_realms (Resource)

-Activate and order Nexus Security realms.
+Activate and order Sonatype Nexus Repository Security realms.
 This resource manages the configuration of active security realms and their order.